amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-02-007._TTH_.png)

 7. You should now be in the **"Configure Function"** section.
 Enter the Name, Description, and Runtime for your skill as in the example below.
+Your runtime should be "Node.js 4.3."

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-02-008._TTH_.png)